ahmdkhalil/NLP-Classification-with-Twitter/index.md

 ```

-Here we need to use a Cursor, What is Cursor doing it is actually ....
+Here we need to use a Cursor.
+Why we are using Cursor is because we use pagination a lot in Twitter API development.
+Iterating through timelines, user lists, direct messages, etc. In order to perform pagination we must supply a page/cursor parameter with each of our requests.
+The problem here is this requires a lot of boiler plate code just to manage the pagination loop.
+To help make pagination easier and require less code Tweepy has the Cursor object.
+More from it [here](https://docs.tweepy.org/en/v3.5.0/cursor_tutorial.html)

 ```markdown
 # to iterate through each account